chadalen/personal-website/content/blog/how-to-use-a-multipart-form-in-nextjs-using-api-routes.md

 ---
-title: How To Use A Multipart-Form In Next.js API Routes
+title: How To Use A Multipart-Form In Next.js Using API Routes
 date: "2020-03-15"
+excerpt: "A tutorial on how to use a multipart-form in Next.js using API routes."
-tags: ['next.js', 'middleware', 'multipart-form']
+tags: ['tutorial', 'next.js', 'multipart-form']
 ---
 # How To Use A Multipart-Form In Next.js API Routes